 PAWDEP Partners With SEDA

-Pamoja Women Development Programme (PAWDEP) is partnering with a Youth Community Based Organization from Gatundu South to start a paint, soap, cosmetics and detergent manufacturing industry to address unemployment in the rural areas.
-Other activities will be rabbit keeping and green house farming.
+PAWDEP is partnering with a Youth Community Based Organization from Gatundu South to start a paint, soap, cosmetics and detergent manufacturing industry to address unemployment in the rural areas.
+Other activities will be rabbit keeping and green-house farming.
 According to PAWDEP CEO Julius Chege, the partnership which involves PAWDEP, Social Economic & Development Association (SEDA) and the Kenya School of Technological Studies is expected to cost Kshs.
 500,000.